-The Predoctoral Research Training Fellowship (PRTF) program at Texas A&M University Baylor College of Dentistry offers a mentored experience in which dental students work hands-on with faculty researchers.
+The Predoctoral Research Training Fellowship (PRTF) program at Texas A&M University College of Dentistry offers a mentored experience in which dental students work hands-on with faculty researchers.
 The program has provided valuable educational experiences to predoctoral students for more than 25 years.
 The principal goals of the PRTF Program are:

 Predoctoral research fellowships funded by the Baylor Oral Health Foundation (BOHF) provide short-term stipend support for up to 2 months, principally during the summer months, for mentored research training for dental students.
 BOHF Fellowships may be awarded on a competitive basis, dependent on available funding and participation demand.
-BOHF Fellows are also provided the opportunity to present their research projects at the annual meeting of the American Association for Dental Research (AADR) and at the annual Texas A&M University Baylor College Student Research Day.
-Students whose presentations at Student Research Day are judged to be the best are selected to represent Texas A&M University Baylor College at the annual Hinman Student Research Symposium in Memphis, TN.
+BOHF Fellows are also provided the opportunity to present their research projects at the annual meeting of the American Association for Dental Research (AADR) and at the annual Texas A&M University College Student Research Day.
+Students whose presentations at Student Research Day are judged to be the best are selected to represent Texas A&M University College of Dentistry at the annual Hinman Student Research Symposium in Memphis, TN.

 Dental students in good standing are encouraged t apply for a PRTF fellowship.
 The student must present a record of study and experience that is predictive of success in the PRTF program.
-Applicants must have an overall grade point average of 3.0 or better at Texas A&M University Baylor College and have no current grades of "F" or "I".
+Applicants must have an overall grade point average of 3.0 or better at Texas A&M University College of Dentistry and have no current grades of "F" or "I".

-The mentor must be a member of the Graduate Faculty of Texas A&M University Baylor College.
+The mentor must be a member of the Graduate Faculty of Texas A&M University College of Dentistry.
 As the mentor will provide direction and guidance for the student in the course of the research training, it is expected that the mentor will have a record of ongoing productivity in research.
 Students are strongly encouraged to contact potential mentors as early as possible, and to arrange their proposed program with a mentor by no later than 4-6 weeks prior to the deadline for the PRTF application.

 The PRTF is a mentored training program, thus it is expected that the mentor will design a stand-alone project for the trainee.
 The student project may be part of on-going research of the mentor, however should present the student trainee the opportunity to learn how to write a proposal for a specific scientific question, conduct the research and present the project results in poster or oral format.
 The project scope should take approximately 2 months to complete.
 Surveys are generally not considered appropriate projects for this program.